 Shawn advises foreign and domestic corporations, partnerships, MLPs, REITS, and LLCs seeking corporate and tax advice in connection with various types of foreign and domestic transactions, including 1031 exchanges, mergers and acquisitions, restructurings, divestitures, leveraged buyouts, structured financings, and oil and gas transactions.
 Shawn is a Certified Public Accountant (CPA) licensed in Louisiana.

-Shawn serves on the Internal Revenue Service Advisory Council (IRSAC) where he is a member of the Large Business & International (LB&I) subcommittee.
+Shawn served on the Internal Revenue Service Advisory Council (IRSAC) where he was Chair of the Large Business & International (LB&I) subcommittee.
 IRSAC was created to provide an organized public forum for IRS officials and representatives of the public to discuss key tax administration issues.
 IRSAC provides the IRS Commissioner and divisions leadership with important feedback, observations, and suggestions.